ShubhamJagtap2000/Crypto101/03 - Encryption/07 - SSH Authentication/README.md

 # Answer the following questions

+**Refer to the [attached file](https://github.com/ShubhamJagtap2000/Crypto101/blob/main/03%20-%20Encryption/07%20-%20SSH%20Authentication/idrsa.id_rsa) to complete this task and use ssh2john first!**

 Crack the password with John The Ripper and rockyou, what's the passphrase for the key?
 ```
 delicious